-Last summer, I had surgery on my sinuses and during a post-op checkup, my surgeon asked how severe my case of sleep apnea is.
-I told her I have never been diagnosed and she asked if I am tired every day.
+Last summer, I had surgery on my sinuses, and during a post-op checkup, my surgeon asked how severe my case of sleep apnea is.
+I told her I have never been diagnosed, and she asked if I am tired every day.
 I said yes, but that has been the case for decades.
-She said she was not surprised and that I should get it checked because the opening to my throat was unusually small and she would be shocked if I did not have it.
+She said she was not surprised and that I should get it checked because the opening to my throat is small, and she would be shocked if I did not have it.
 I told her I would think about it.

 How is that for some foreboding thoughts?

 He signed me up for a sleep apnea test called a sleep study.
-The VA where I live does not have a clinic to run the test so I eventually got a take-home test which is a weird contraption that attached to my chest with connectors to my finger and had tubes in my nose.
-It was very difficult to sleep with it on since I have trouble sleeping in any position other than on my stomach.
-They told me they needed four hours of data and it does not have to be consecutive.
-At the time, four hours of sleep in one night was a lot so it was stressful.
-That night was awful and uncomfortable and the sleep was poor even by my standards.
-I did get a few minutes over four hours of data but I am not sure how much of that I was actually asleep.
+The VA where I live does not have a clinic to run the test.
+I eventually got a take-home test which is a weird contraption.
+It was attached to my chest with connectors to my finger and had tubes in my nose.
+It was very difficult to sleep with it since I have trouble sleeping in any position other than on my stomach.
+They told me that they needed four hours of data, and it does not have to be consecutive.
+At the time, four hours of sleep in one night was a lot, so it was stressful.
+That night was awful and uncomfortable, and the sleep was poor, even by my standards.
+I did get a few minutes over four hours of data, but I am not sure how much of that I was actually asleep.

-The machine reported that I stopped breathing for at least 10 seconds 19.9 times per hour since I think I was awake for a good chunk of that the average is probably higher.
-My pulse varied between 55 BPM and 120 BPM and my oxygen saturation levels dropped as low as 85%.
-I guess that is bad but the results say that I have moderate sleep apnea.
+The machine reported that I stopped breathing for at least 10 seconds 19.9 times per hour.
+I think I was awake for a good chunk of that, so the average is probably higher.
+My pulse varied between 55 BPM and 120 BPM, and my oxygen saturation levels dropped as low as 85%.
+I guess that is bad, but the results say that I have moderate sleep apnea.
 That was enough testing supposedly to get the diagnosis.
-It might explain some problems in my brain that show up in MRI’s.
+It might explain some problems in my brain that show up in MRIs.

-It is not attached to an oxygen tank which made me sad, that is the one thing that clears out my headaches and gives me a lot of energy and I would love to have access to it.
+It is not attached to an oxygen tank which made me sad.
+That is the one thing that clears out my headaches and gives me a lot of energy, and I would love to have access to it.
 It has also helped to warm me up.
-I have been cold a lot since last August and nothing much has helped.
-I have six blankets on my bed, I take showers so hot it hurts and I am still cold.
+I have been cold a lot since last August, and nothing much has helped.
+I have six blankets on my bed.
+I take showers so hot it hurts, and I am still cold.
 My gas bill has been 30% higher this year in an attempt to warm up.
 I wear my heavy coat and gloves indoors.
-The hose attached to the APAP has heat coils so it can warm up the air significantly higher than the room temperature, which is helpful.
+The hose attached to the APAP has heat coils.
+It warms up the air significantly higher than the room temperature, which is helpful.

 It was super hard when I first started using the APAP.
-I would take a deep breath and it was impossible to breathe out - I was met with some very high air resistance - and I would wake many times a night needing to rip the headgear off so I could breathe.
+I would take a deep breath, and it was impossible to breathe out - I was met with some very high air resistance.
+I would wake many times a night needing to rip the headgear off so I could breathe.
 It is the first time in my life I have woken out of breath, even worse than waking with panic attacks.
-It doesn’t seem like much of a problem anymore, the biggest issue is that it is so uncomfortable.
-I like to sleep on my side and stomach and having a hard piece of plastic on my face does not help, even though it has memory foam.
-They are supposed to send me a “CPAP pillow” but it has not arrived yet, maybe that will help?
+It doesn’t seem like much of a problem anymore.
+The biggest issue is that it is so uncomfortable.
+I like to sleep on my side and stomach, and having a hard piece of plastic on my face does not help, even though it has memory foam.
+They are supposed to send me a “CPAP pillow,” but it has not arrived yet.
+Maybe that will help?

-Supposedly, sleep apnea can increase the risk of heart attack and stroke but it seems like it is only a correlation and given my MRI scans and family history, those are coming no matter what I do.
-They keep telling me to give it time but I think I will return it if the new melatonin does not help.
+Supposedly, sleep apnea can increase the risk of heart attack and stroke.
+It seems like it is only a correlation.
+You can tell that when they use weasel words like “might cause a heart attack.”
+Given my MRI scans and family history, those are coming no matter what I do.
+They keep telling me to give it time, but I think I will return it if the new melatonin does not help.

 I really don’t need more barriers to sleep.
-Maybe it is because I am old and broken but it used to not be a big deal.
+Maybe it is because I am old and broken, but it didn’t use to be a big deal.
 In the Army, I could sleep two to four hours a night and perform at a high level the next day and do that for many days in a row, sometimes weeks.
 I am sure that is what started my sleep issues.

 At least it has been a few years since I had an episode of sleep paralysis.

-Besides melatonin, I also take doxylamine but not usually at the same time.
-I alternate taking them.
-I have tried to augment it with other supplements such as GABA, Glycine, Inositol, and L-Theanine which sometimes helps me sleep deeper.
+Besides melatonin, I also take doxylamine, but usually not at the same time.
+I alternate taking it.
+I have tried to augment it with other supplements such as GABA, Glycine, Inositol, and L-Theanine, which sometimes helps me sleep deeper.
 One thing that is showing a little promise is a relaxing herbal tea with valerian root and other things.
-Like most teas, it tastes bad but it seems to help and a little orange blossom honey makes it taste less bad.
+Like most teas, it tastes bad, but it seems to help, and a little orange blossom honey makes it taste a bit better.
 We’ll see.

-When I became financially stable without being able to work, my shrink at the time told me that it would be good because I can spend all my time doing what I want, when I want and pursue happiness.
-Well, I think it is clear that happiness does not wish to be caught and it turns out I can not do what I want, when I want and not just because I have severe sleep issues.
+When I became financially stable without a job, my shrink told me that it would be good.
+His reasoning was that I can spend all my time doing what I want when I want, and pursue happiness.
+Well, I think it is clear that happiness does not wish to be caught.
+It turns out I can not do what I want, when I want, and not just because I have severe sleep issues.